This page contains links to our partners. RBD may be compensated when a link is clicked. Read disclosures.

 Active investors typically use ETFs for trading purposes or to buy and hold indexes when they can’t access index mutual funds.

-For example, if you have an investing account with M1 Finance, you’d invest via ETFs instead of mutual funds.
+For example, if you have an account with a trading app like Robinhood, you’d invest via ETFs instead of mutual funds.
 If your account is with Vanguard, you may benefit from using the VHYAX and VDADX index funds.

 Mutual funds are more hands-off and automatically reinvest dividends and capital gains.
 The less frequent trading also appeases the temptation to be more active with an investment.